Sameerraut1308/delta-demo/README.md

 # delta-demo
-This is a demo for the git & GitHub class
+This is a demo file for the git & GitHub class
+This is some modifications.